h2oai/steam/scoring-service-builder/README.md

 ## Prediction statistics

+Prediction statistics are provided as a web service and in the web page for the predictor:
+ + When the service was started and it's uptime in days
+ + When the last prediction was run and how long ago that was in days
+ + How long time the last prediction took in milliseconds
-Simple prediction statistics: total and average prediction time, with and without skipping the first 5 predictions (warmup) are available on the predictor web page and at
+ + Total and average prediction time, with and without skipping the first 5 predictions (warmup)

+Web service:

 `http://localhost:8081/stats`

 ## Jetty runner versions

+All code is currently compiled to Java 1.6 to make it useable with rJava.
+It's fine to use Jetty 8.

 If you use an older Java version, you need to use an older jetty-runner.
 Jetty 9.3 requires Java 1.8.
 Jetty 9.0-9.2 requires Java 1.7.
 Jetty 8 requires Java 1.6.

-Testing has been done on Java 1.8 and 1.7.
+Testing has been done on Java 1.6-1.8.
 For Java 1.8 you can use all jetty runners while on Java 1.7 you can use all except the 9.3 version.
+For Java 1.6 you need Jetty 8.

 ## To Do

-The web pages are just examples of what can be done and need to be improved to look good.
+The web pages are just examples of what can be done and need to be improved to look good, though they are not as ugly as they used to be.